 Awe!
 They’re so cute!
 Those cute, little, spotted deer fawns, aren’t they the most adorable things ever?
-I love seeing the newborn animals during the springtime when I’m outdoors.
+I love seeing newborn animals during the springtime when I’m outdoors.
 It means the resource is being renewed and we’ll have more wild animals for future years.
-Although it’s fabulous to see them, view them, and continue on, New Mexico’s Department of Game and Fish has shared the ever needed reminder — LEAVE THOSE BABIES ALONE!
+Although it’s fabulous to see them, view them, and continue on, New Mexico’s Department of Game and Fish has shared the ever-needed reminder — LEAVE THOSE BABIES ALONE!

 Public reminded to leave young wildlife alone

 SANTA FE – Spring in New Mexico is an exciting time for wildlife.
 This is the time of year when most babies are born.
 The New Mexico Department of Game and Fish reminds the public to leave alone any deer or antelope fawns, elk calves, bear cubs or other wild animals they may find.

 Most young-of-the-year wildlife that people discover are simply hiding while awaiting their parents’ return from foraging nearby.

 Removing these young animals can cost them their lives, Orrin Duvuvuei, department deer and pronghorn biologist, warned.

 “For about a week after birth, young wildlife exhibit hiding behaviors to avoid detection and increase their chance for survival.
 You might think it has been abandoned, but in reality, the mother is typically a few hundred yards away,” Duvuvuei said.
 “In most cases, the best thing to do is just leave it alone and quietly leave the area.”